What is Gro-trac?

 Use Case 1: Crop and Food Production

-While improving profitability under unfavorable environmental conditions, the agriculture sector has many challenges to overcome, such as:
+Wthe the goal of improving profitability under unfavorable environmental conditions, the agriculture sector has many challenges to overcome:

-- catering to the needs of the increasing population by growing more food with minimal resources
+- catering to the need of and increasing population by growing more food with minimal resources

 - reducing environmental footprint